Nisthar/DiscordAIO/README.md

 ## How to get started

 1. Make sure you have NodeJS  installed
-2. Download & unzip this the zip you donwloaded, open your CMD/Terminal and `cd` to this folder.
+2. Download & unzip this the zip you downloaded, open your CMD/Terminal and `cd` to this folder.
-3. Run `npm install -r requirements.txt`
+3. Run `npm install`

 ## To run: